 Malcolm, Janet.
 The Journalist and the Murderer.
 Vintage, New York.
 1990.
 NF;12/16.

 “Every journalist who is not too stupid or too full of himself to notice what is going on knows that what he does is morally indefensible.”
 So Janet Malcolm begins her discussion of the relationship between journalists and their subjects.
-This interesting book began impressively enough for me that I downloaded it once the Kindle sample had run through, but as sometimes happens I regretted that after a few more pages.
+This began impressively enough for me that I downloaded it once the Kindle sample had run through, but as sometimes happens I regretted that after a few more pages.

-Malcolm, following a first chapter full of theoretical material about journalism that continues the stark trenchant tone of that first sentence, describes having interviewed Joe McGinniss, himself a journalist, who had published a book about well-known convicted murderer, physician and serviceman Jeffrey MacDonald.
-McGinniss spent years involved in the defence in MacDonald’s murder trial, buddying up to him in that inimitable American tradition of sharing golf, televised ball games, hard drinking and bragging about sexual exploits.
+Malcolm, following a first chapter full of theoretical material about journalism that continues the trenchant tone of that first sentence, describes having interviewed Joe McGinniss, himself a journalist, who had published a book about well-known convicted murderer, physician and serviceman Jeffrey MacDonald.
+McGinniss spent years involved in the defence in MacDonald’s murder trial, buddying up to him in that inimitable American tradition of golf, televised ball games, hard drinking and bragging about sexual exploits.
 McGinniss’s aggressive befriending was documented in dozens of letters to MacDonald.

 Along the way Janet Malcolm has some interesting things to say about journalism and the nature of its subjects: